muesli/ircflu/README.md

 When started with its default options, ircflu will listen for incoming connections on TCP port 12345.
-You can now send messages to an IRC channel from your favorite shell script or any terminal:
+You can now send messages to an IRC channel from your favorite shell script or a terminal:

-    echo "This will be sent to IRC." | netcat -q0 127.0.0.1 12345
+    echo "This will be sent to the default channel on IRC." | netcat -q0 127.0.0.1 12345 echo "#somechannel This will be sent to a specific channel on IRC." | netcat -q0 127.0.0.1 12345 echo "@someuser This will be sent to a specific user on IRC." | netcat -q0 127.0.0.1 12345

 ## Integrated web hooks support